 The starting point of the itinerary is the village of Condove in the province of Turin.
 Once in Condove, cross the bridge over the Gravio stream and park immediately after the aided area and the adventure park aboard the stream.
 Directions for Google Maps available here.

-Go along the path that goes along the dirt road next to the adventure park and leads in the direction of the Ferrata della Ruceia (10 'from the parking lot).
+You follow the path proceeding along the dirt road next to the park and going through the wood leads towards the Ferrata della Ruceia named after the memory of GianCarlo Grassi and Diego Cordola (10 'from the parking lot).

-Once at the top of the ferrata, follow the path on the left that leads back to the base in the Poisatto area from which we turn left again and then to the car park (30 'from the end of the ferrata - 1h 45' h total).
+Arrived to the end of the route follow the path on the left that leads back to the base in the Poisatto area from which we turn left again and then to the car park (30 'from the end of the ferrata - 1h 45' h total).